-Marshall JVM205C is a 2 channel, all-valve amp featuring classic Marshall sounds from crystal cleans, nice crunchy tones to creamy hi-gain British sounds.
+Marshall JVM205C is a 2 channel, all-valve amp featuring classic Marshall sounds from crystal cleans and nice crunchy tones to creamy hi-gain British sounds.

-On the front panel of Marshall JVM205C, you will see dual identical controls for clean/crunch and overdrive channel.
+On the front panel of Marshall JVM205C, you will see dual identical controls for clean/crunch and overdrive channels.

 Next, you have your “Reverb” section where you can adjust the effect level individually for each channel.
 Last but not least, you have also your Master section which allows you to adjust “Presence“, “Resonance” and individual “Master Volume” settings for each channel.

-Pressing channel buttons on the left-hand side give you dual functions.
-On the same channel, when you press the channel button, it will cycle the gain modes from Green (lowest gain), Orange to Red (highest gain) and on top of that, each mode will recall the previous FX, Reverb and Master settings.
+Pressing channel buttons on the left-hand side gives you dual functions.
+On the same channel, when you press the channel button, it will cycle the gain modes from Green (lowest gain) to Orange to Red (highest gain) and on top of that, each mode will recall the previous FX, Reverb and Master settings.

-If you are, let’s on the Overdrive channel and press on channel buttons on the Clean/Crunch channel, the last setting on this channel will be recalled.
+If you are, for instance, on the Overdrive channel and press the channel buttons on the Clean/Crunch channel, the last setting on this channel will be recalled.

 Marshall JVM205C – Clean/Crunch Channel

 This channel was always featured in our unbiased guitar videos, especially in the opening section.
-I would use it to show some crunchy tones of the guitars usually with in-between pickup positions.
+I would use it to show some crunchy tones of the guitars usually featuring in-between pickup positions.

-I believe using in-between pickup positions with crunchy tones or a pushed valve amp settings often show the potential of the pickups.
-Really tough to explain by words but when you really dig in the strings and really push the amp with dynamics. 🙂
+I believe using in-between pickup positions with crunchy tones or pushed valve amp settings often shows the potential of the pickups.
+Really tough to explain in words but when you really dig in the strings and really push the amp with dynamics. 🙂

 On this channel, you have a Green mode which is the cleanest mode.
 In this mode, volume control is taken out of the circuit and it’s the only JVM mode where this happens.